MDecker-MobileComputing/Android_LangeBerechnungMitFortschrittsanzeige/README.md

 <br>

-Android app using class `AsyncTask`, progress bar is to be added as practice.
+Android app using class [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask), progress bar is to be added as exercise.

 <br>